PavanRangani/docs/docs/prd/estate-plan/testamentary-trust.md

 - Testamentary trust is added only from the `Will`.

-- A testamentary trust can only be added to the individual of his family.
+- A Testamentary Trust can only be added to his family.

-- When Testamentary trust is available in current will that means that testamentary trust is `Active Testamantary Trust` otherwise its `Inactive Testamantory trust`.
+- When Testamentary trust is available in current will that means that testamentary trust is `Active` Testamentary Trust otherwise its `Inactive` Testamentary trust.

   - For ex.
-If a `Testamentary Trust` is added to the current `Will` of an individual, that testamentary trust is called an `Active Testamentary Trust` and if it is in the `Will history`, it's called `Inactive Testamentary Trust`.
+If a Testamentary Trust is added to the current `Will` of an individual, that Testamentary Trust is called an `Active` Testamentary Trust and if it is in the Will history, it's called `Inactive ` Testamentary Trust.

 - When Testamentary trust is not linked with any of the Will, that testamentary trust is auto delete.

-- Both the `Testamentary  Trust` and the `Regular Trust` are different.
+- Both the Testamentary Trust and the Regular Trust are different.
 And there is nothing unique between the two different trust.

   - For ex.
 Both Tom and Judith have a testamentary trust like `Trust1`.
 If Tom dies, his testamentary trust will become the regular trust of `Trust 1`.
 But when you open Judith's will, here `Trust 1` shows you as a testamentary trust.